davidhuanggg/jobapp-public/README.md

 pip install -r requirements.txt

-create a .env file inside the services directory
+create a .env file (touch .env) inside the services directory and get a free api key from groq https://console.groq.com/home

+edit the .env file with (nano .env) and add GROQ_API_KEY = YOUR UNIQUE API KEY FROM GROQ

 run the app uvicorn app.main:app --reload at backend directory